prince0010/chess-microservices/Readme.md

 3. To go to level 3, player needs to score a total of 100 points or to solve 10 puzzles in a roll correctly ( see below point 5).
 4. To repeat a solved puzzles => 0 points.

-5. Special rules

-- If player manages to solve 3 puzzles in a roll without a mistake and within the range of 30-16 seconds, player get a bonus of 5 points.
-- If 5 correct in a roll without a mistake and within 30-16 seconds player get an additional bonus of 10 points.
-- If 10 correct in a roll without a mistake and within 30-16 seconds player get an additional bonus of 15 points and Level 3 is opening.
-- After that again if 3 puzzles correct only 5 bonus points.
-- Idea-for strong players to quickly pass the level.
-Like this a strong player needs to solve a total of 10 puzzles and can go to the Level 3.

 ## Failed lesson logic to track in lessons record

 - When Player is completing a lesson parent needs to pass certain lessons and have 3 lives.
 In case the player lost those 3 lives the database needs to store the lessonId where he lost the third 3 life.